-Guadalajara is 209 miles (336 km) from Puerto Vallarta, so it takes about 4-5 hours to get there by car, or an hour by plane.
+Guadalajara is 209 miles (336 km) from Puerto Vallarta, and takes about 4-5 hours to get there by car, or under an hour by plane.

-Each mode of transportation has its advantages and disadvantages, which I’ll go through.
+Each mode of transportation has its pros and cons, which I’ll go through in this post.

 It’s a scenic flight passing over the Bay of Banderas, the Sierra Madre mountains, and into Guadalajara.

-While the actual flight time is quick, you also have to factor in that you have to show up at the PVR airport at least an hour in advance, the time to disembark the plane and collect your bags, and the time to get into Guadalajara from the airport.
+You’ll have to arrive at Puerto Vallarta (PVR) airport at least an hour in advance, plus the time to disembark the plane, collect your bags, and get into the city from the Guadalajara airport (GDL).

-While Puerto Vallarta’s airport is just a 15-minute drive to downtown and even closer to some hotels on the beach, Guadalajara’s city center is much further.
+While Puerto Vallarta’s airport is just a 15-minute drive to downtown and even closer to some hotels on the south beach zone, Guadalajara’s city center is much further.

-It’s about 20km/12 miles from the airport to the city center, but traffic here is notoriously awful, so it may take up to an hour to get there.
+It’s about 20km/12 miles from the airport to the city center, but traffic here is notoriously awful.
+It once took me over an hour to to my hotel!

-There are two main routes you can take from Puerto Vallarta to Guadalajara.
+There are two routes to drive from Puerto Vallarta to Guadalajara.

 The first is the toll freeway (highway 200/15) which heads up the coast through the state of Nayarit before heading back into Jalisco.

-The freeway is the faster route and a good option if you want to visit some beach towns along the coast, like Sayulita, as well as Tequila.
+The freeway is the faster route and a good option if you want to visit some beach towns along the coast, such as Sayulita and San Pancho.
 On the downside, you’ll pay about 650 pesos in tolls (30 USD).

-The other route is the old highway (544/70) through Mascota and San Sebastian del Oeste.
+The other route is the old highway (544/70) through the historic town of San Sebastian del Oeste and Mascota.
 The road is slow and curvy but has spectacular mountain scenery.

-There are three pueblos magicos to see along the way, so this is a good route if you want to turn it into a fun road trip!
+There are three pueblos magicos to see along route 70, so this is a good route if you want to turn it into a fun road trip!

 Another cheap option for getting between the two cities is joining a BlaBla car.
 It’s a ride-sharing service that connects you with people already driving from Guadalajara to Puerto Vallarta with a spare seat in their vehicle.